 - Catholic funerals – dark, modest clothing is the norm.

-- Buddhist funerals – the family of the deceased wears whites or covers themselves with a white cloth.
+- Buddhist funerals – the deceased’s family wears whites or covers themselves with white cloth.
 Attendees should wear simple black or dark clothing.

 - Christian funerals – dark, modest clothing is the norm.